FAQ

 Q) Can one make a crossdresser stop?

 A) This is probably the worst thing anyone can do.
 Forcing them to stop and purging their feminine side could have disastrous consequences.
 Most likely he would binge later on as the crossdressing urge would be even stronger.
 Besides the pressure will still be there and could lead to violent break outs or emotional distress.
-There is no “cure” for crossdressing, and most crossdressers do not want one!
+There is no “cure” for crossdresser sissy iconcrossdressing, and most crossdressers do not want one!

 Because of possible consequences to families, jobs, and friends, many crossdresers live shrouded in secrecy.
 Burdened by fear and guilt, some crossdressers deny their feminine side and dispose of their clothing.
 Usually they are frustrated by this elimination of a significant part of their personalities, and eventually return to feminine self-expression.
 Some seek therapy, but as many therapists are not knowledgeable about crossgender issues, they sometimes find themselves educating the therapist rather than getting the help they seek.
 Nor are psychiatric drugs of benefit.